-Rather than wilfully allow these lives to be lost and obscured in an ontological haziness, and tenuous connection to the abstract formulation of ‘knowledge’ as a privileged construct, people remain at the forefront of these stories.
-Collectively, the authors appear more appropriately as intermediaries, relayers of stories, or narrators, via a series of tender, careful, and systematic portrayals.
+People remain at the forefront of these stories.
+The authors appear as intermediaries, relayers of stories, or narrators, via a series of tender, careful, and systematic portrayals.
 This relationship is particularly evident in Karen Sykes’ chapter on the complex metaphor of Papua New Guineans ‘working other gardens’.
-As part of the process of circular labour migration to Australia (pp. 105-138), she intertwines migrants’ practices of mobility with the notion that “morality is a living, unfolding moral fact, and not just a social norm instituted by the ideal of a distributive morality in liberal democracy” (p.
+As part of the process of circular labour migration to Australia (pp. 105-138), she intertwines migrants’ practices of mobility with the notion that ‘morality is a living, unfolding moral fact, and not just a social norm instituted by the ideal of a distributive morality in liberal democracy’ (p.
 136).
-In these actions, I am reminded of João Biehl and Ramah McKay’s provocation: “as anthropologists, we can strive to do more than simply mobilize real-world messiness to expose predatory practices and complicate ordered philosophy” (2012: 1223).
+In these actions, I am reminded of João Biehl and Ramah McKay’s provocation: ‘as anthropologists, we can strive to do more than simply mobilize real-world messiness to expose predatory practices and complicate ordered philosophy’ (2012: 1223).

 Towards its concluding chapters, the accounts found in The Quest for the Good Life begin to meld together, as the collection presents itself as part-exercise in ethnographic representation, part-analytical storytelling, part-sophisticated oscillation between everyday live and theoretically significant work.
 Overall, the book would be a valuable addition to the personal libraries of various readers: those working throughout the Asia-Pacific, or those interested in thinking more deeply about the subjectivity of morality, or elsewise, those searching for examples of positive authorial responsibility.
 Whatever the ‘good life’ may be, this happily-recommended edited collection is a much-appreciated addition to scholarly work.